From Euler to AI: Unifying Formulas for Mathematical Constants: Special results

-A shortened version of the last proof, but applied to the case of formulas 3 and 4 goes like this:

-The canonical forms of formulas 3 and 4 have $\delta = -1$ and convergence rates $0$ (they converge polynomially - very slowly).
+The canonical forms of formulas 3 and 4 have $\delta = -1$ and convergence rates $0$ (they converge slowly).
 Given the similarity in $\delta$, we conjecture that the formulas are coboundary.
-Applying the coboundary-solving algorithm (\cref{appendix-algs-coboundary-algorithm}) yields the coboundary matrix:
+Applying UMAPS yields the coboundary matrix: